 In this yearlong course, students will make critical observations of the ever-evolving media landscape into practice through the production of a wide variety of video-based projects.
 They will gain experience in the use of emerging technologies, as well as contemporary storytelling and scriptwriting techniques.
-This course is centered around projectbased learning and digital literacy, which will be showcased through video journalism, comedy, public service, school initiatives, community activities, and more.
-Activities include photo editing, video editing, and script writing
+This course is centered around project-based learning and digital literacy, which will be showcased through video journalism, comedy, public service, school initiatives, community activities, and more.
+Activities include photo editing, video editing, and script writing and analytical skills along with logic and impromptu speaking techniques to be aware of various audience needs and wants.
+Activities include public speaking events, and a Community Action Project.

-Course can be repeated for original credit.

 LEADERSHIP IN ACTION

-Credits: 2 Course Code: LA650---- Length: Year Grade Level(s): 10, 11, 12

-Prerequisite: None

-Content: